 A film about female astronauts is pretty rare compared to the total output of films set in space.
 Of course, we all remember and cherish Carrie Fisher as Princess Leia in her five “Star Wars” films, Sigourney Weaver as Ripley in her four “Alien” films, and Sandra Bullock also did an amazing job in space with her stunning performance in “Gravity” (2013), as did Anne Hathaway in “Interstellar” (2014)—just to mention a few.
 But when it comes their basic training before they’re actually launched into space, female astronauts rarely appear as the central characters.

 And that’s where Ms. Winocour comes in with her latest film, “Proxima,” with French-born actress Eva Green as the key figure.
-At the Arras Film Festival Ms. Winocour introduced the film briefly before the screening, asking the audience to remain seated and check out what they would see after the end credits because then she’d show something that was very valuable to her—and when I saw it, it really made sense.
+At the Arras Film Festival, Ms. Winocour introduced the film briefly before the screening, and asked the audience to remain seated to check out what they would see after the end credits because then she’d show something that was very valuable to her—and when I saw it, it really made sense.

 “Proxima” is all about the preparation of astronauts, something that’s also hardly shown in film.
 Once in a while you get a glimpse of it, like in “The Right Stuff” (1983), which was an outstanding achievement.
 In real life, astronauts often spend several years to prepare for their journey into space.
 “It’s all bigger than life,” Ms. Winocour said, “because our bodies are made to live on earth, not in space.”